Code-Institute-Submissions/TheGethProgram-Raidr-Mods/README.md

 <h1>Raidr Mods</h1>
             <hr>

+[Please ignore README.html, txt css.css and txt html, they're for temp use only]

     This website is created with the intention of selling modifications (mods) to gamers - the target audience for this site.
 Mods are downloadable modifications for your game that would traditionally be free.
 (Example: Texture replacement of a character's shirt.)